 To save costs, inventors can file a provisional patent application.
-These types of applications must disclose the entire invention, but reduce some formalities and is easier to prepare.
-The attorney fees for a provisional patent usual cost about $2,000 with a filing fee of about $130.
+These types of applications must disclose the entire invention, but this type of application is easier to prepare due to reduced formalities.
+The attorney fees for a provisional patent application usually cost about $2,000 with a filing fee of about $130.
 You should also expect to pay about $100 per page for drawings.

 If you decide to pursue a provisional patent application, watch out for these three things: